Head: Univ.-Prof. Dr. Nikolaos Koutsouleris

-The Neurodiagnostic Applications Section was founded in 2013 by Prof. Koutsouleris with the aim of developing machine learning methods for diagnostics and prediction in psychiatry.
+The Precision Psychiatry Section was initially conceived as the Neurodiagnostic Applications Section founded in 2013 by Prof. Koutsouleris with the aim of developing machine learning methods for diagnostics and prediction in psychiatry.
 The team is a multidisciplinary group from different fields of medicine, psychology, and computer science.
-Promising research results from multiple international projects have been published in more than 40 scientific articles.
-The team led the EU-funded (FP7) project PRONIA (Prognostic Tools for Early Psychosis Management; www.pronia.eu ) that recruited a clinical cohort of more than 1800 individuals across European countries who were extensively clinically and biologically characterized.
+Promising research results from multiple international projects have been published in more than 50 scientific articles imaging, predictive affective disorders (topics).
+The team led the EU-funded (FP7) project PRONIA published 25 papers (list) (Prognostic Tools for Early Psychosis Management; www.pronia.eu ) that recruited a clinical cohort of more than 1974 individuals across European countries who were extensively clinically and biologically characterized.
 In addition, decisive progress has been made in establishing translational tools to deploy machine learning models (www.proniapredictors.eu) and software (https://github.com/neurominer-git)

 NeuroMiner is a free machine learning software written by Prof. Nikolaos Koutsouleris in MATLAB, developed since 2009, that facilitates research into better tools for precision medicine.
 It provides a wealth of state-of-the-art supervised Machine Learning techniques, such as linear and non-linear support-vector machines, relevance vector machines, random forests, and gradient-boosting algorithms.
 It also comes with numerous dimensionality reduction methods and feature selection strategies that allow finding optimal combinations of predictive features for the user’s given prediction problem.